menu

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Forestville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Forestville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small village, Forestville doesn't have a public transportation system that people use for their commute.
+Forestville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Forestville in 2022 was $28,820, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
-This equates to an annual income of $115,280 for a family of four.
+The per capita income in Forestville in 2022 was $40,014, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $160,056 for a family of four.
 However, Forestville contains both very wealthy and poor people as well.
+Forestville also has one of the higher rates of people living in poverty in the nation, with 30.15% of its population below the federal poverty line.

 The people who call Forestville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Forestville residents report their race to be White.
 Forestville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.61% of the village’s residents.
-Important ancestries of people in Forestville include German, English, Irish, Polish, and French.
+People of Hispanic or Latino origin account for 11.76% of the village’s residents.
+Important ancestries of people in Forestville include German, English, French, Irish, and Scottish.

 The most common language spoken in Forestville is English.
 Other important languages spoken here include Italian and Polish.